andrew/ultimate-awesome/README.md

 - [awesome-flying](https://github.com/bauidch/awesome-flying) - A curated list of flying/aviation tools.
 - [Environmental-Data-Science](https://github.com/beatrizmilz/Environmental-Data-Science) - A list of books, events, articles, journals, courses, etc related to Environmental Data Science.
 - [awesome-romhacking](https://github.com/btelwy/awesome-romhacking) - An awesome list of epic resources related to romhacking for various games and consoles.
-- [awesome-openclaw-plugins](https://github.com/composio-community/awesome-openclaw-plugins) - A curated collection of OpenClaw plugins — covering everything from git stats, cost   tracking, and secret detection to Docker, API testing, and time tracking.
-The awesome list for the OpenClaw ecosystem.
 - [awesome-numerics](https://github.com/comp-physics/awesome-numerics) - Resources for learning about numerical methods.
 - [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 With repository stars⭐ and forks🍴.
 - [awesome-rec](https://github.com/daqingliu/awesome-rec) - A curated list of research papers in Referring Expression Comprehension (REC).